Arch Reactor

 }

-Structural detection — no import required, so it works with real gqlgen output.
+Structural detection — no import required.
 Only root resolvers for now; nested field resolvers are on the roadmap.

 ConnectRPC